Introduction to Archaeology & Prehistory

 Grading options: A-F (default), P-NP, audit

-Introduces methods and techniques used by archaeologists to study the development of human culture.
-Provides a survey of world prehistory, while emphasizing the development of social complexity and the origins of agriculture that precede both new and old world civilizations.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Explores archaeological methods and techniques used to recover, analyze, and reconstruct ancient cultures and societies, including the ethics and issues of looting, collecting, and preservation of artifacts.
+Provides a survey of world prehistory while emphasizing the development of social complexity and the origins of agriculture.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 Outcome Assessment Strategies